thesofproject/sof-docs/howtos/process/docbuild.rst

    make publish

 This will delete everything in the publishing repo's **latest** folder (in case the new version has deleted files) and push a copy of the newly-generated HTML content directly to the GitHub pages publishing repo.
 The public site at https://thesofproject.github.io will be updated within a few minutes so it's best to verify the locally generated html before publishing.

 Installation troubleshooting
 ****************************

-There may be a case you followed steps descibed above but you can't run the documentation processors due to following errors:
+In some cases, you cannot run the documentation processors due to the following errors:

 .. code-block:: bash